brucemack/microlink/docs/el_supplement.md

 (_Research in process, not complete._)

-(This section only applies to -L/-R nodes that need to receive unsolicited connections from behind a firewall.
-I have used explicit port forwarding on my implementation and things work find without using this protocol.)
+(This section only applies to -L/-R/conference nodes that need to receive unsolicited connections from behind a firewall.
+I have used explicit port forwarding on my implementation and things work fine without using this protocol.)

 One of the challenges of running a peer-to-peer network is the limitation on the ability to pass packets